Oziabr/oziabr.github.io/what_is_wrong_with_imperative_programming.md

 It is **flexible**.

-While it allow programmers to solve any task by a numerous different ways, it doesn't force them to be consistent in the way they use in their code.
+While it allow programmers to solve any task by a numerous ways, it doesn't force them to be consistent in the way they use in their code.

 This is the main reason for decline in velocity and maintainability in most large projects.
 And also for lots of bad blood between programmers.